 1. A lone journey towards breaking the silos

 Loneliness and entrepreneurship go hand-in-hand during the early stages.
-This is because you work tirelessly out of your passion with (sometimes) no
+This is because you work tirelessly out of your passion with (sometimes) no acknowledgement of time.
+And this is why startups require you to break the silos and move things faster and smoother taking others to your stride.

 Share work.
 Get the right resources.
 Partner wherever you can.
 Try associating yourself with other people who could contribute to your business on symbiotic terms.
 Having a network of entrepreneurs work as a fuel and that goes a long way.